furqantariq/furqantariq.github.io/content/posts/elf-x64-virus-fasm.md

 enough.
 I believe that generally "Hello world" programs are not a good way to learn about details of a programming language, especially for somewhat experienced programmers.

-So I wrote a virus to familiarize myself to flat assembler.
+So I wrote a virus to familiarize myself to it.
 Because it is compact and has a everything from condition control flows to loop constructs, not just printing out in standard output and it only took me couple of hours to write it.

-It is harmless prepender virus and copies itself to the top of the infected program and infected program does absolutley nothing harmful except printing a message that it is infected.
+The virus is a harmless prepending virus which copies itself to the top of the infected program and infected program does absolutley nothing harmful except printing a message that it is infected.
 The virus only infects [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) files which are present in current directory (not subdirectories) and smaller than 4KB in size to prevent any potential misuse.